-Dr. Cartier has expertise in a wide range of regenerative and pain-management therapies, including stem cell therapy, platelet-rich plasma therapy, prolotherapy, epidural steroid injections, radiofrequency neurotomy, and many more treatments.
+Dr. Cartier has expertise in a wide range of pain-management therapies, including prolotherapy, epidural steroid injections, radiofrequency neurotomy, and many more treatments.
 In performing regenerative, non-surgical procedures, Dr. Cartier often treats the elbow, foot or ankle, hand or wrist, hip, knee, shoulder, spine, cervical spine, lumbar spine, and thoracic spine.

 Dr. Cartier is originally from Bellevue, but has traveled far.
 He served three years of active duty as a physician in the United States Air Force.
 During that time, he was stationed in Anchorage, Alaska, was deployed to Afghanistan for Operation Enduring Freedom, and was awarded the Meritorious Service Medal.
 He attended the Kirksville College of Osteopathic Medicine at A.T.
 Still University in Kirksville, Missouri, the first institution of osteopathic education in the world.
 Before that, Dr. Cartier graduated from Brigham Young University, with a Bachelor’s degree in Neuroscience